platformio/platformio-core/docs/userguide/remote/cmd_device.rst

 Description
 ~~~~~~~~~~~

-Connect to remote device Over-The-Air (OTA) and receive or send data in
+Connect to Serial Port of remote device Over-The-Air (OTA) and receive or
-real time. :ref:`pio_remote_agent` should be started before.
+send data in real time. :ref:`pio_remote_agent` should be started before.

 To control *monitor* please use these "hot keys":